 Need to shop for an extinguisher now?
 Feel free to click here to view our selection of fire extinguishers.

-How many fire classifications are there and what are the types?
+How many fire classifications are there and what are they?

-- Class A – Ordinary combustibles such as wood, paper, cloth, trash, and plastics.
+- Class A Fire: Ordinary combustibles such as wood, paper, cloth, trash, and plastics.

-- Class B – Flammable liquids like gasoline, petroleum, oil, and paint or gasses like propane and butane.
-This class excludes grease and cooking oils.
+- Class B Fire: Flammable liquids (excluding grease and cooking oils) like gasoline, petroleum, oil, and paint.
+Also includes gasses, like propane and butane.

-- Class C – Energized electrical equipment like appliances, transformers, and motors.
+- Class C Fire: Energized electrical equipment like appliances, transformers, and motors.
 The electric must be turned off to aid extinguishing efforts.

-- Class D – Combustible metals like titanium, magnesium, aluminum, potassium, sodium, and other metals with combustive properties.
+- Class D Fire: Combustible metals like titanium, magnesium, aluminum, potassium, sodium, and others.

-- Class K – Animal and vegetable fats, cooking oils and greases, and other combustible liquids generally used in food preparation.
+- Class K Fire: Animal and vegetable fats, cooking oils and greases, and other liquids generally used in food preparation.